2012 Norwegian Air Force C-130 crash: Investigation

-In 2019 it became known that the flight crew did not have maps showing the height of the mountain Kebnekaise.
+In 2019 it became known that the flight crew did not have maps showing the height of Kebnekaise mountain.
 The map they were issued had little or wrong information about the terrain in Sweden, because the Air Force lacked map data for Sweden.
 This was information that did not appear clearly in the accident report, but as an internal investigation by the Air Force, started after a former Air Force employee had notified about it in 2017.